Why I Don't Believe in Evil

 It's even more useless from a practical point of view.
 For, how can I uplift the spirit of a depressed friend by telling him that some "sinister forces are sabotaging his happiness"?

 And how could it help me in any way, as it's merely creating a sort of schizoid split between that part of me that's nurturing hope and faith in good outcomes, and another that's denying such possibility with all that fear?
-Really, folks - is that supposed to be the formula for achieving peace of mind?
+Really, folks---is that supposed to be the formula for achieving peace of mind?
+If not, then whence this passion of tormenting ourselves?

 Einstein said something like: "We can't solve the problem with the same mind which created it".
 This brilliant thought is telling us, among all other things, that we can't remove "evil" from our lives by holding onto it with the mind which first brought it into existence.